tytydraco/yessleep/out/I_saved_my_brother_from_burning_to_death_For_my_familys_sake_I_shouldve_just_let_him_die.md

 It wanted to get to my brother, and I’d learned what would happen if I refused to cooperate.

 I pleaded with him to let me take Alicia with us.
-She was four, and she was petrified beyond words: I couldn’t just leave her home alone.
+She was four, and she was petrified: I couldn’t just leave her home alone.
 Sam shook his head.
 He twisted the box cutter against his skin, and blood began to flow: a small, accelerating trickle.
 I shouted that I’d leave her behind.
 Only then did he pull back.
 He threw on a coat with a collar large enough to hide the cut and directed me outside, gesturing to the driver’s seat of our sedan.
 Alicia had her face pressed into the foyer window as we pulled away.

 Sam reached for the handle to Lev’s room.